eskil/twsc_skill/README.md

 Amazon Alexa skill for access Tradewinds Sailing School & Club reservation system

+This is a reverse engineering of https://github.com/col/river_place_app. `col` has written some great alexa integration packages for elixir, and `river_place_app` is very similar in functionality to what I wan't to build.
+So working through his work and upgrading for newer releases of Phoenix was a good learning exercise.

 ## Create Amazon Skill

+I won't go into details on this, since the Amazon Developer site covers everything you need.
+This list simply just has the basics of the options I picked to support a web app running on heroku with auth instead of the other options.

   * Skill information
     * Skill type, "Custom Interaction Model"